 Craig Symonds, Professor Emeritus at the U.S. Naval Academy where he taught naval history and Civil War History for thirty years, and the author of ten previous books, examines Lincoln’s presidency through the lens of the naval side of the Civil War, a perspective often neglected in Civil War scholarship.
 He accomplishes several goals.

 One is to show the importance of naval operations for the Civil War.
 Another is to provide evidence of Lincoln’s growth as a leader during his four years of presidency.
 A third is to enlighten readers about “Lincoln’s admirals,” since they are relatively unknown compared to “Lincoln’s generals.”

 When Lincoln assumed the presidency, he had no knowledge of navies or navy matters, yet had to oversee the development and deployment of the largest naval force in American history to date.
 The very week Lincoln took office, he was beset by the crisis facing Fort Sumter – located in the middle of Charleston Harbor – which needed to be resupplied or surrendered.
 He had to borrow New York City tugboats to help supplement America’s tiny marine arsenal to resupply the fort.
 But by the midsummer of 1864, the U.S. Navy had more than six hundred warships in commission.
 Symonds observes that this scale of naval development would not be eclipsed until the world wars.

 Symonds quotes Hannibal Hamlin, Lincoln’s first-term vice president, as saying that “eulogists make the mistake of constructing a Lincoln who was as great the day he left Springfield as when he made his earthly exit four years later.”
-This does Lincoln a disservice, Symonds claims, in understating the enormous strides he made while in office.
+This does Lincoln a disservice, Symonds claims, by understating the enormous strides he made while in office.